CONSOLE

 Action

-Primary input stream
+Primary input

 When CONSOLE is not the first stage of the pipeline, CONSOLE reads records from its primary input stream.

-Primary output stream
+Primary output

 When CONSOLE is the first stage of the first pipeline, CONSOLE writes the records it reads from the keyboard to its primary output stream.
-When CONSOLE is not the first stage of the pipeline, CONSOLE writes the records it reads from its primary input stream to its primary output stream.

 Usage

-CONSOLE does not delay the records.
+1. CONSOLE does not delay the records.

-When CONSOLE is the first stage of the first pipeline and it discovers that its primary output stream is not connected, the CONSOLE stage ends.
+2. When CONSOLE is the first stage of the first pipeline and it discovers that its primary output stream is not connected, the CONSOLE stage ends.

 **** Top of file ****

-1 Address Rxpipe
+Address Rxpipe

-7 Exit 0
+Exit 0 **** End of file ****

 **** End of file ****

-When the pipe TRACE ON option is specified (or the pipeline has inherited the TRACE ON setting through the CALLPIPE stage command); the CONSOLE stage encloses it's console output in angle brackets – prefixed with the CONSOLE stage name.
+5. When the pipe TRACE ON option is specified (or the pipeline has inherited the TRACE ON setting through the CALLPIPE stage command); the CONSOLE stage encloses it's console output in angle brackets – prefixed with the CONSOLE stage name.
 For example:

 However; the CONSOLE stage only uses this output format when writing a record to the console; records that are written to the primary output stream are written without modification.

-CONSOLE verifies that its secondary input and output streams are not connected and then begins execution.
+6. CONSOLE verifies that its secondary input and output streams are not connected and then begins execution.

 Examples

-See: Usage
+See: Usage.

 Related